 If withdrawal from school is for reasons other than entering the armed forces, no premium refund will be made.
-Students will be covered for the quarter for which they are enrolled and for which premium has been paid.
+Students will be covered for the term for which they are enrolled and for which premium has been paid.

 - Dependents.
 Insurance for a student's family member will end when insurance for the student ends.
-Coverage will end prior to that time in the event of one of the following: - the date the student fails to pay any required premium; - the date family members are no longer eligible under this student plan; - for a dependent child, on the last day of the month of the child's 26th birthday; - for a spouse, the date the marriage ends in divorce or annulment; or - for a domestic partner, the earliest to occur of: (a) the date this student plan no longer allows coverage for domestic partners; or (b) the date of termination of the domestic partnership (the student must provide written notice of such termination to PacificSource).
+Coverage will end prior to that time in the event of one of the following: - the date the student fails to pay any required premium; - the date family members are no longer eligible under this student plan; - for a dependent child, on the last day of the month of the child's 26th birthday; - for a spouse, the date the marriage ends in divorce or annulment; or - for a domestic partner, the date of termination of the domestic partnership (the student must provide written notice of such termination to PacificSource).